Get DevWP - WordPress Development Theme

 Other Causes of Imposter Syndrome

-- Working in High Pressure Environments – We live in a very fast paced society.
-I like to call it the microwave society because we want things fast, but at the same time, it’s gotta be done right.
-It’s also known as the Move Fast and Break Things environment and that can be another thing that triggers the feeling of being an imposter.
+• Working in High Pressure Environments — We live in a microwave society — we want things fast, but it’s gotta be done right.
+The “Move Fast and Break Things” mentality can trigger the feeling of being an imposter when you’re still learning the ropes.

 How to Overcome Imposter Syndrome

-Overcoming Imposter Syndrome might not seem easy, but one thing I learned is that it’s important to reframe how you perceive your skills.
-Now I’m not saying you should be overly confident to the point where you believe you’re capable of things that you’re not really ready for.
-What I am saying is that you need to know that learning how to program is a life long journey.
-If you’ve put in the time, if you worked on multiple projects and are getting good results, if you’re not completely lost when talking with people in your field and can have an intelligent conversation with others about code, then you’re not an Imposter.
+What I am saying is that learning how to program is a life long journey.
+If you’ve put in the time, if you’ve worked on multiple projects and are getting good results, if you’re not completely lost when talking with people in your field — then you’re not an Imposter.

-That being said, here are some formal tips on overcoming Imposter Syndrome.
+Here are some tips on overcoming it:

-- Realize that no one is perfect – The overwhelming majority of people at some point, in some way, felt as though they were an imposter.
+2. Realize that no one is perfect — The overwhelming majority of people have felt like an imposter at some point.
 Perfect code doesn’t exist.

 We are all a work in progress.
 We are always in beta mode even if we push our projects to production.
 There’s always more that we can learn, especially when the programming world seems to change on a dime and often without notice.
+If you need a reminder of that, check out my post on never stopping programming.

 One of my favorite videos that I ever uploaded talks about the topic of the Talented Coder.
 Check it out and I think you might find it useful.